dolthub/dolt-integrations/doltpy_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ```

 ## Conclusion
 In this post we saw how to use Dolt from Metaflow.
 Dolt is a version controlled SQL database, and Metaflow is a framework or defining data engineering and data science jobs.
-The Metaflow + Dolt integraion allows to use Dolt directly from the Metaflow API without having to learn new concepts.
+The Metaflow + Dolt integration allows Metaflow users to use Dolt directly from the Metaflow API without having to learn new concepts.
 At the same time users that know Dolt, or SQL and Git, can use Dolt directly to manage and interpret the results of their Metaflow jobs that are written to their Dolt databases.

-We hope to enable both Dolt and Metaflow users to augment their existing data infrastructure with new capabilities that work with their existing toolchain.